Career and Technical Education (CTE)

 The Information Technology (IT) career cluster prepares students for careers involved in creating and managing hardware, software, and digital media.

-The IT cluster in Texas currently includes three pathways:
+The IT cluster in Texas includes three pathways:

-There are more than a dozen courses in Texas related to careers in IT, with Principles of Information Technology being one of the most popular.
+There are more than a dozen courses in Texas related to careers in IT, with Principles of Information Technology and Professional Communications being among the most popular.